eksctl-io/eksctl/userdocs/src/usage/outposts.md

 ```

 !!!note
-    Only Amazon Linux 2 is supported for nodegroups when the control plane is on Outposts.
+    - Only Amazon Linux 2 is supported for nodegroups when the control plane is on Outposts.

-!!!note
-    Only EBS gp2 volume types are supported for nodegroups on Outposts.
+    - Only EBS gp2 volume types are supported for nodegroups on Outposts.

 ## Features unsupported on local clusters